FEniCS/basix/joss/paper.md

   arbitrary meshes; and
 - interpolate into a finite element space and between finite element spaces.

-- define custom finite elements.
+Basix includes a range of built-in elements, and also allows the user to define their own custom elements.

 In order to compute the basis functions of a finite element, each functional in $\mathcal{L}$ can be applied to the elements of a basis of the polynomial